Top ↑

 Adding tutorial ballon

-We also added a progress indicator for initial setup status to guide users through the steps more clearly.
+I also added a progress indicator for initial setup status to guide users through the steps more clearly.

 Before